pastchick3/agile-C/README.md

 When resolving statements, we are actaully resolving expressions in them, and there are two statements where resolved expression types will be associated with some other type or variables.
 The first one is the `Return` statement where the type of the expression (`void` if no expression) will be associated with the function's return type.
 The second one is the `Def` statement where types of initializers will be associated with variables being defined.

 This association process is known as "type unification", and conceptually, we can think type unification as trying to determine whether an assignment from a value with `type_right` to a variable with `type_left` is legal, and if these two types are not fully specified, whether we can make the assignment legal by further specifing their types.
-The resolver use a 3-step algorithm given below to determine whether a given unification is legal or not (`-` means the same type as its original type).
+The resolver use a 3-step algorithm given below to determine whether a given unification is legal or not.
 Also notice in current implementation, every type object has an array flag and an pointer flag associated with it, so we can check whether a type (variable) is an array or a pointer.

 ```
 input: type_left, type_right